 MAT – TESOL students participate in weekly, live online classes and complete coursework on their own time.
 Learn more about the online learning experience.

-In addition to classes and coursework, students complete field experience requirements, which include Guided Practice or a Capstone.
-Learn more about field experience.
+In addition to classes and coursework, students complete fieldwork requirements, which include live observations and real-world teaching experiences both virtually and in a classroom.
+Learn more about fieldwork.